 Access to State Highway 6 is limited to key points, for safety and efficiency of the highway, and the access links with the south side of the highway promotes integration with the nearby established residential communities.
-The provision of key transport infrastructural works, including public transport infrastructure, some of which shall occur prior to occupation of development, anew high school, areies key to avoiding adverse effects from increased private vehicle trips on State Highway 6 through shifts to other transport modes.
-Private vehicle useewnership is expected, particularly over time, to decrease substantially in favour of alternative travel modes, discouraged by maximum carparking rates.
+The provision of key transport infrastructural works, including public transport infrastructure, some of which shall occur prior to occupation of development, <a href="mailto:and provision of a new high school, are is key to avoiding adverse effects from increased private vehicle trips on State Highway 6 through shifts to other transport modes.
+Private vehicle use@wnership is expected, particularly over time, to decrease substantially in favour of alternative travel modes discouraged by maximum carparking rates.

 Appropriate management of stormwater is a key consideration in developing Te Pūtahi Ladies Mile Zone.
-This must include stormwater management solutions that comply with the Structure Plan and are integrated across the Zone, that mimic the natural water cycle, and that give effect to Te Mana o te Wai.
-These solutions must include attenuation and treatment and avoid discharges (other than overland flow in extreme weather events) to Waiwhakaata Lake Hayes, and avoid adverse effects of discharges to Kimiākau/Shotover River or the Kawarau River.
+This must include stormwater management solutions that comply_with_the_Structure_Plan_and are integrated across the Zone, that mimic the natural water cycle, and that give effect to Te Mana o te Wai.
+These solutions must include attenuation and treatment and avoid discharges (other than overland flow in extreme_weather_events) to Waiwhakaata Lake Hayes, and avoid adverse effects of discharges to Kimiākau/Shotover River or the Kawarau River.